koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 If you recall from our LINQ Query, we also had to make a call to `AsExpandable()` to ensure that the LINQ Query would be rewritten to translate our `FullName()` call into the implementation that EF would actually understand.
 This again adds more complexity as well to the query and thereby also incurring a performance impact on the execution of that query.

-These libraries have helpers us over time but it's 2021 and we have new tools in our tool belt! introducing: [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables)!
+These libraries have helped us over time but it's 2021 and we have new tools in our tool belt! introducing: [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables)!

 ### EFCore Projectables